stakater-archive/StakaterCloudDocs-Archived/content/sre/tenant-operator/usecases/deploying_templates.md

       type: kubernetes.io/dockercfg
 ```

-Once the template has been created, Bill creates a `TemplateGroupInstance` referring to the `Template` he wants to deploy with `MatchLabels`:
+Once the template has been created, Bill makes a `TemplateGroupInstance` referring to the `Template` he wants to deploy with `MatchLabels`:

 ```yaml
 apiVersion: tenantoperator.stakater.com/v1alpha1